 \end{assumption} \begin{rem} $\,$ \begin{itemize} \item \cref{Assumption:Initial-datum-and-potential}$_{1}$ for $M=1$ is assumed throughout the whole article without being mentioned explicitly.
 Whenever additional regularity of the boson–tracer interaction potential $W$ is required (i.e., $M >1$), we refer to this explicitly by \cref{Assumption:Initial-datum-and-potential}$_{M}$.
 Note that we use $W\in W^{1,\infty}\cap H^2$ for the well-posedness of the Bogoliubov-Fröhlich dynamics stated in \cref{rem:Bog-BF-Ham}. \item There exists a decreasing function $k_0$ of $\alpha$, with $\alpha$ given by $\rho =\Lambda^{\alpha}$, such that it suffices to assume \eqref{eq:Potential-estimates-1} and \eqref{eq:Potential-estimates-2} only for all $k\leq k_0$. \end{itemize} \end{rem}

-\paragraph{Conditions on the Condensate.} Different from \cref{thm:Infty-Volume-Dynamics} we do not need to require that the condensate wave function is a rescaled function varying on the scale $\cO(\Lambda^{1/3})$.
+\paragraph{Conditions on the Condensate.} In contrast to \cref{thm:Infty-Volume-Dynamics} we do not need to require that the condensate wave function is a rescaled function varying on the scale $\cO(\Lambda^{1/3})$.
 In the following, we weaken this condition by only requiring that certain $L^p$-norms are consistent with the scaling behavior of a rescaled condensate.

 \begin{condition} [Initial Condition of the Condensate] For all volumes $\Lambda\geq1$, let the condensate wave function $\varphi_0^\Lambda\in H^\infty(\BR^3)$.
 We say $\varphi_0^\Lambda$ satisfies \cref{con:Initial condition} if there exists a constant $ C>0$ such that for all $\Lambda\geq1$